When was the last time you had an electrical installation condition report done?

 In the case above, we didn’t unfortunately have access to any existing records which therefore increased the amount of time required to identify what each circuit does, and how many accessories were found on each circuit.

-In the picture on the left you can also see that there were numerous undocumented additions to the original installation making the task of testing even more difficult.
+From the picture, you can also see that there were numerous undocumented additions to the original installation making the task of testing even more difficult.

 A robust schedule of testing and inspection allows you to foresee any potential repairs required and tackle/budget for these as they arise.